saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds03.jpg">

 * Replace the default code in the view editor with the following code.
+As mentioned this view will return customer info as well as product sales info and location data.
+Note that this location data is not geo-coded with longitude & latitude data.
+This will be handled later in the SAP HANA database.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCSLSORDITFSZ'